Jane Dacre: Career

 From 2014 to 2018 she was president of the RCP, having previously served as academic vice president of the college.
 She was elected with 1,848 votes of 4,933 fellows on a margin of 281.
 Dacre succeeded gastroenterologist Sir Richard Thompson.
 While president of the RCP, she was a strong advocate for expansion of physician associates in the NHS and helped set up the Faculty of Physician Associates in 2015 with the UK Association of Physician Associates and Health Education England.
 She also oversaw the early development of the Spine building in Liverpool as a new northern headquarters for the college, RCP North, on a £27.5 million rental contract for a half-share of the Spine on a 25-year lease from 2020.
 Dacre became chair of the Senior Physicians Society within the RCP in 2019.
 She chaired the "Mend the Gap" independent review on gender pay gaps in doctors in England which was commissioned by then Health Secretary Jeremy Hunt in 2017 and led by Professor Carol Woodhams.
 The review, published in 2020, found a gender pay gap of 18.9% (adjusted for contracted hours) in hospital and community doctors.
 The differences could be mainly explained by relative hours worked, seniority, and additional payments such as clinical excellence awards.
 It recommended reviewing pay-setting arrangements and the payment mechanism for clinical excellence awards, and promoting flexible working.
 Dacre has been the chair of the Health and Social Care Select Committee's expert panel since August 2020.
 She has also been the chair of the Health and Social Care Honours committee which is responsible for reviewing nominations for government honours since 2022.
+Dacre was appointed in March 2026 as the chair of the implementation group of the government's Medical Education and Training Review.